rob3rt-keating/Q/README.md

 ## Donation
-> If you feel this application will help you on your learning path, feel free to send any amount through paypal.
+> If you feel this application will help you on your learning path, feel free to send any amount you feel appropriate.
+Thank you!

 <table>
 <th>Paypal</th>